Avalors/RISC-V-Team2/docs/logbooks/ahmed_log.md

     -Added J and U type instruction sign exention functionality (changed: signextension.sv, controlunit.sv and top.sv) -Worked with antoine on implementing data_mem.sv file.

+### 05/12/2024
+    -debugg and test SingleCycle CPU by testing data_mem.sv using module verification.
+    -deleted a0 signal and replaced with Result signal (output of mux) for the output signal of the top.sv file.